cboettig/labnotebook/_posts/2013-05-21-comforting-trends-in-scientific-software-use.md

 ### Peer review of code is not the answer

 If "peer review" were the ultimate solution to good code, we'd see that standard in the software industry too, wouldn't we?
 Peer review actually is used in the software industry, if perhaps more the way we treat "friendly review" then with the black-and-white view we attach to peer review in the scientific literature.
 Peer review would never guarantee the validity of code, though it would certainly help.
 The real bugbear with peer review of code is just how difficult it would be to establish as a practice.
 The authors are silent on these challenges: organizing, incentivising, transitioning to, and paying for such a system would all be major hurdles to overcome.

 I would trust software that has a long and active development history with an engaged user base much more than anything that has simply been "peer reviewed".
 I suspect that instituting peer review of code in the sciences would be a huge challenge for a potentially limited payoff.
 If open source taught us nothing else, it is that "with many eyes all bugs are shallow".
 Robust software must ultimately rely on bug report feedback cycle of users (and developers following the ["dog food" rule]()).

 ## So what is the problem, exactly?

 If the proposed solutions are weak, the statement of the problem is not actually much more convincing.
 What, exactly, is the "troubling trend" alluded to in the title?
 The primary concern from their survey appears to be that scientists rely on personal recommendations, ease of use, and frequency of use in published studies when choosing what software to use.
 This approach is only "dangerous" if we assume that a scientist has a choice of N potential software applications to perform a task, of which some fraction F are faulty.
 (And that a "worrying" 80% want to become better programmers...)

 But does this study argue any of the software there users approached was faulty?
 No.  Do they provide evidence that the metrics a researcher uses (popularity, trust, ease of use) are not good predictors of decent software?
 No!
 They just assume this can't possibly be a good criterion to evaluate software.

 Suggesting that this criterion is to blame misses the underlying problem entirely.
 Researchers will always prefer software that has been used in published studies, is easy to use, and recommended by people they trust.
 If this is leading to problems, we must fix the software, not the people.

 Reliance on common software is replacing reliance on undisclosed software written from scratch by each researcher.
 It is much easier to identify and correct errors when the community all uses a common piece of software then when everything is done from scratch.
 Crucially, this shows the emergence of a common code base -- a shared software infrastructure, emerging in many fields.
 This development is to be celebrated and taken advantage of rather than something to fret over.
 A shared infrastructure is a powerful thing.

 ## Real solutions: changing incentives

+Of course there are some real gems in the paper that should have recieved more emphasis.

 > Current models for how scientists and journals are rewarded must change, as the would-be editors of the Open Research Computation journal (now a series of the journal Source Code for Biology and Medicine) discovered during efforts to establish a journal for publishing peer-reviewed software ( 27).

 Reward software the way we reward papers.
 Github model of contributions.